Modeling Task-Based Authorization for Agents

 define can_call: [task] or can_call from tool

-A tool represents a capability (e.g. slack_send_message), and a tool_resource represents a specific target within that tool (e.g. a Slack channel).
-Granting can_call on a tool automatically grants access to all its resources.
+A tool represents a capability (e.g., slack_send_message), and a tool_resource represents a specific target within that tool (e.g., a Slack channel).
+Granting can_call on a tool automatically grants access to all of its resources.
 You can also grant access to individual resources, or use task:* to allow any task to call a tool.

 For example, you can grant task:1 access to send any Slack message, while restricting task:2 to a specific channel: